jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 ### Setup Pool

 The pool tells Azure when VMs and 'pooled' resources it should use.
 This varies based on the subscription model you have and are willing to pay for.
-For a list of the built in agents, see the document called '[Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops)'.
+For a list of the built-in agents, see the document called '[Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops)'.

 Since we are planning to sign the package and the signing only works on Windows machines (at least that I could get to work).
-We are going to chose a vmImage of `windows-latest`.
+We are going to choose a vmImage of `windows-latest`.

 ```yaml
 pool: